 Historic Price Changes & Housing Affordability

-Each quarter the Federal Housing Administration (FHA) publishes a report tracking the historic price changes for housing across the U.S.
+Each month Freddie Mac publishes the Freddie Mac House Price Index (FMHPI) tracking the historic price changes for housing across the U.S.

-The most recent FHA 2019 Q3 House Price Index for Mobile, Alabama shows that home prices (including purchases and refinance mortgages) have increased by about 21% over the past five years.
-Over the last year, home prices in Mobile rose by 6.67%, but decreased slightly by 0.52% from the previous quarter.
+The most recent House Price Index report for Mobile, Alabama shows that home prices have increased by more than 34% over the last five years.
+Over the last 12 months, homes prices in the Mobile metropolitan area have increased by 11.9%, and by 1.9% compared to the previous month.

 In addition to analyzing short- and long-term pricing trends, real estate investors also consider the affordability of housing in the market to help forecast the demand for rental property.
 Affordability compares the cost median cost of housing to the percentage of income needed to purchase a home in Mobile.

 Recent research on housing affordability in Mobile from the Alabama Center for Real Estate noted that Mobile is one of the most affordable metropolitan areas in Alabama to buy a home.
 Mobile has an AHA Index Score of 222.0, meaning that the average household has a little more than twice the median family income needed to qualify for a loan based on current interest rates and home prices.